nussling/beautiful-jekyll/_posts/2020-04-14-covid19_circuitbreaker_contactpatterns.md

 Figure 2 shows a matrix of average daily contacts between age groups.
-Respondents aged 65+ years reported the highest number of contacts with individuals in the same age group within the household (\~2 per day), as well as individuals aged 19-44 years (\~1.3 per day, likely indicative of inter-generational contact).
-Younger respondents aged 19-44 years reported an average of 1.1 contacts with individuals within their household, and 1.3 contacts with individuals outside their household.
+Respondents aged 65+ years reported the highest number of contacts with individuals in the same age group within the household (1.8 per day), as well as individuals aged 19-44 years (1.2 per day, likely indicative of inter-generational contact).
+Younger respondents aged 19-44 years reported an average of 1.2 contacts with individuals in the same age group within their household, and 1.6 contacts with individuals outside their household.

-![Figure 2: Mean daily contacts with individuals of different age groups in the past 24 hours, as reported by survey respondents.](/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-6-1.png)
+![Figure 2 \- Mean daily contacts with individuals of different age groups in the past 24 hours, as reported by survey respondents.](/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-6-1.png)

 There were marked differences in contact patterns by respondent gender (Figure 3).
-Female respondents aged 65+ years reported more contacts with other individuals of the same age group within their household (\~3 contacts per day on average), while male respondents aged 19-44 years reported more contacts with individuals in the same age group outside their household (\~2.2 contacts per day on average).
+Female respondents aged 65+ years reported more contacts with other individuals of the same age group within their household (\~2.6 contacts per day on average), while male respondents aged 19-44 years reported more contacts with individuals in the same age group outside their household (\~2.6 contacts per day on average).

+![Figure 3 \- Mean daily contacts with individuals of different age groups in the past 24 hours, as reported by male and female survey respondents.](/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-7-1.png)

 It should be noted that for contacts with individuals outside the household, we did not specifically ask respondents whether these occurred as part of work or other activities.
-However, initial analysis by work status suggests that these largely correspond to contacts for respondents whose job cannot be done remotely.
+However, analysis by work status suggests that these largely correspond to contacts for respondents whose job cannot be done remotely.

-![Figure 3: Mean daily contacts with individuals of different age groups in the past 24 hours, as reported by male and female survey respondents.](/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-7-1.png)
+![Figure 4 \- Mean daily contacts with individuals of different age groups in the past 24 hours, according to whether respondents can work remotely.](/assets/2020-04-14-covid19_circuitbreaker_contactpatterns_files/figure-markdown_github/unnamed-chunk-8-1.png)

 Survey methodology
 ------------------